bparanj/crystal/programming/rails/control-structures.md

 Fixed-length arrays notoriously impose arbitrary limits to a program's operation.
 Locate 10 instances of such limits in existing code and check whether these are documented in the respective system's documentation.

 Buffer overflow, a common issue in lower-level languages like C, is much less likely in Ruby due to its high-level nature and built-in memory management.
-In Ruby, memory allocation and size management for data structures (like arrays and strings) are handled automatically, reducing the risk of buffer overflows, which typically occur when a program writes more data to a buffer than it can hold.
+In Ruby, memory allocation and size management for data structures (like arrays and strings) are handled automatically, reducing the risk of buffer overflows, which  occur when a program writes more data to a buffer than it can hold.

 However, buffer overflow can still be a concern in Ruby in certain situations: